securityfirst/secfirst.org/umbrella-manual/content/_index.md

 Every Umbrella lessons ends with an easy-to-use checklist that can help you track your progress.
 You can also create custom checklists.
+Checklists are quick and easy references to help users implement the advice in the lessons.
+You can tick them off as you complete each item.
+Checklists can also be shared in through other apps such as your email.

 ### Existing checklists

-For every lesson, you can find the checklist at the final tab.
+At the final tab of every lesson, you will find the checklist.
 Tap on a checkbox to mark it as completed.
 A percentage at the top indicates your progress so far.
+You can long-press on a checklist item to edit the item.

 ![Malware checklist](/img/example-checklist.png)